 Using a Travel Protection Plan

 Inman professionals will coordinate with a local funeral home or mortuary when you have the plan, purchase a container for transportation, and arrange and pay for necessary transportation.
 This isn’t a reimbursement plan, so you cannot pay for the services and submit a claim.
 Inman must do all the work.
 All you need to do is enroll in the program.
-Once you receive your enrollment number you can leave the details to the professionals.
+Once you receive your enrollment number, you can leave the details to the professionals.

 Of course, the Inman Travel Plan is subject to various legal considerations, so be sure to read all the fine print.
 If you click on the button above, you’ll find more details on the plan, but here are a few things you should know:

 - The plan covers Participants who are 75 miles or more away from their legal residence at the time of death.
 Legal residence is your permanently fixed abode and is verified when you apply.
 Nursing homes are covered if the participant has lived there for more than 180 days.

 - Reimbursement claims are not covered.
 Inman professionals must handle arrangements.

 - If you are away from home when you enroll, your coverage will not take effect until you return to your legal residence.

 - Medical tourism is not included.

 If you have any questions about the plan, let us know, and we can have an Inman representative contact you.
 Learn more about deceased transportation.

 According to the Medical Tourism Association, Medical Tourism is where people who live in one country travel to another country to receive medical, dental and surgical care while at the same time receiving equal to or greater care than they would have in their own country, and are traveling for medical care because of affordability, better access to care or a higher level of quality of care.

 The “tourism” in Medical Tourism reflects the many people who stay in a foreign country after the medical procedure to sightsee and do other traditional tourism activities.